 ADHD or Hyperactive Behaviors

 The rates of ADHD are rising with 1 out of every 10 children diagnosed with ADHD.
 This disorder also affects adults.
 Adults and children with ADHD-like symptoms oftentimes don’t realize their symptoms are linked to diet choices.
 Symptoms such as foggy brain, lack of focus, hyperactivity, anxiety, fidgeting, impulsive behaviors, and mood swings can all be related to inflammation resulting from the body’s reaction to food sensitivities.
-Nutrients broken down in the gut produce our neurotransmitters.
-Nutrient malabsorption occurs after eating problem foods creating ADHD behaviors due to sacrificed neurotransmitter production.
+Nutrients broken down in the gut influence our production of neurotransmitters.
+Nutrient malabsorption occurs after eating problem foods, creating ADHD behaviors due to sacrificed neurotransmitter production.
 Click here to read more about ADHD and MTHFR mutations.

 Anxiety and Depression